Sundin/sundin.github.io/content/posts/2021-06-24-dotnet-audit-logs.md

         var endpoint = context.GetEndpoint();
         if (endpoint != null)
         {
-          // Check if the endpoint is excluded from being audit logged (see below)
-          // If you always want to log all requests, just skip these checks var noAuditAttribute = endpoint.Metadata?.GetMetadata<NoAuditAttribute>();
+          // If the request is to an endpoint, we want to do audit logging,
-          if (noAuditAttribute == null)
+          // unless the controller or endpoint has been explicitly marked as [NoAudit] if (endpoint.Metadata?.GetMetadata<NoAuditAttribute>() == null)
           {
             // TODO: You need to implement the AuditLogService and AuditMessage classes yourself :) await _auditLogService.Log(new AuditMessage(context, request, response));